yig/graphics101-pipeline/README.md

 trickier.
 When there is a GLSL error, you will see the shader code and the line number printed out to *Application Output* in Qt Creator.

-* When done, zip your `pipeline` directory (except for the large `head`, `hercules`, and `lemon` folders) along with the `screenshots` subdirectory and a *Notes.txt* file as *hw06_lastname_firstname.zip* and upload your solution to Blackboard before the deadline.
-Your *Notes.txt* should describe any known issues, including things you attempted but did not finish, and extra features.
+* Create a file named `Notes.txt` in the folder.
+Describe any known issues or extra features or things you attempted but did not finish.
-Your *Notes.txt* should also note the names of people in the class who deserve a star for helping you (not by giving your their code!).
+Name people in the class who deserve a star for helping you (not by giving your their code!).

+* When done, zip your `pipeline` directory (except for the large `head`, `hercules`, and `lemon` folders) along with the `screenshots` subdirectory and a *Notes.txt* file as *hw06_lastname_firstname.zip*.
+Do not include your `build` directory.
+It is large and unnecessary.
+Upload your solution to Blackboard before the deadline.

 * **THIS IS AN INDIVIDUAL, NOT A GROUP ASSIGNMENT.
 That means all code written for this assignment should be original!
 Although you are